accesscode-2-1/kitkat/week-0.md

 **Joshelyn Vivas**

-* This week's medium post: FORGOT (WILL POST TONIGHT)
+* This week's medium post: https://medium.com/@Jvvlives2005/access-code-2-1-exploration-6-list-of-what-to-do-before-i-graduate-71ea009ba22
 * Last week’s goal: Pass the Assessment on Tues!!
 Study my rear off to understand the loops and advanced stuff
 * What went well (what goals did you meet?)
 I did better than before.
 YAY!
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
 Still failed it by 3 points, but still happy with the result.
 I would need to practice more and understand how to tackle the questions